Motivation-and-Behaviour/SquareEyes/docs/coding_manual/index.md

 :   A technology platform with a screen that displays visual content for the purpose of education, entertainment, or communication (e.g., a television, smartphone or tablet).

 **Active screen-based media device**
-:   A screen-based media device that has the appearance of being turned ‘on’ (i.e., has an active screen).'
+:   A screen-based media device that has the appearance of being turned ‘on’ (i.e., has an active screen).
     Indicated by having a bright screen or visible content displayed on the screen of the device.
     Only active devices count as screen exposure.